-Lola Kenya Screen (also known as Lola Kenya Children’s Screen) is an audiovisual media festival, skill-development programme and marketing platform for children and youth in eastern Africa.
-It has been presented by ComMattersKenya, a Kenyan company specialising in communication, mass media, arts, culture and development, since 2006.
+Lola Kenya Screen (also known as Lola Kenya Children’s Screen) is a movie festival, skills-development programme and marketing platform for children and youth in eastern Africa.

-Lola Kenya Screen is incorporated, registered and licensed as a CHARITY under Section 21 (1) of the Laws of Kenya.
+Lola Kenya Screen is incorporated and licensed as a CHARITY under Section 21 (1) of the Laws of Kenya.

 Operating on the principle that the audiovisual media platform must create opportunities for children and youth to define their development holistically, Lola Kenya Screen uses appropriate and readily available technologies to deliver audiovisual media content that complements, enhances, entertains and promotes learning among children and youth in the promotion of literacy, gender equity, independent thought, human rights, environmental responsibility and global health.

-The festival–whose name is derived from the widely spoken African Bantu language meaning ‘watch’ or ‘see’ film in Kenya–seeks to cultivate sustainable audiences for cinema, inculcating in people the habit of producing quality films, and watching and marketing audiovisual productions.
+The initiative, whose name is derived from the widely spoken African Bantu language meaning watch or see film in Kenya, seeks to cultivate sustainable audiences for cinema, inculcating in people the habit of producing quality films, and watching and marketing audiovisual productions.
 It focuses on films of all genres and formats.

-The main prizes of Lola Kenya Screen are the Golden Mboni Award for the best children’s film and the 14-Plus Award for the best youth film.
+The main prizes presented by Lola Kenya Screen are the Golden Mboni Award for the best children’s film and the 14-Plus Award for the best youth film.

-Eligible films are those made by children and youth, made with children and youth, and those made for children and youth.
-In other words, Lola Kenya Screen accepts films made by professionals and amateurs that focus on children and youth.
-Lola Kenya Screen also accepts family films.
+Lola Kenya Screen showcases movies made by children and youth; made with children and youth; and those made for children and youth.
+In other words, Lola Kenya Screen accepts films made by both professionals and amateurs that focus on children and youth.

 Lola Kenya Screen caters to children (6-13 years), youth (14-25 years), and family (25+ years).